We are asked at Metis HR for advice on how can we get better line managers?

 Organisational Culture and Senior Management

-But it’s not all down to the individual manager to ensure they’re up to the job.
+However, it’s not all down to the individual manager to ensure they’re up to the job.
 The nature of the organisation’s culture and its senior leaders attitudes toward employee engagement depend on the support they offer and the examples they set which have a significant impact.
 Middle managers’ relationships with their own bosses have a direct association with happiness levels and turnover rates among their teams.

-Line Managers require the same support from their senior manager as they would be expected to give the team they manage.
+Therefore, line Managers require the same support from their senior manager as they would be expected to give the team they manage.
 Senior leaders need to be role-modelling the right behaviour with the same coaching and mentoring expected of line managers.
 Otherwise, the line manager training is likely to fail.

 Coaching and Mentoring

 For coaching to work though, those being coached have to already have a certain level of competence and self-awareness.
 Unfortunately, it works most for people who need it the least, because the people that get better are the people who were good to begin with.
-The people who really need coaching are in the main, uncoachable.
+Therefore, the people who really need coaching are in the main, uncoachable.
 In these situations, senior leaders and line managers alike need to be having those difficult conversations with their team members to explain their areas of weakness and discuss how changes can be made.

 As well as support, obtaining feedback from the line managers’ own teams is important.
 This fosters good self-awareness, by understanding their own style, strengths, weaknesses and impact on other people.
 This can be the best indicator of manager performance.
 If you want to know how good your line managers are, listen to what your employees have to say.
 Therefore, Line managers who have the human touch and an ability to motivate and command respect from their team have a winning formula.